shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-third-party-inventory.md

 ---
-title : Microsoft Invest - Working with Third-Party Inventory description : This article contains reference material and instructions for researching and discovering third-party inventory.
+title: Microsoft Invest - Working with Third-Party Inventory
+description: This article contains reference material and instructions for researching and discovering third-party inventory. ms.date: 10/28/2023
 ---

 # Microsoft Invest - Working with third-party inventory